edgelesssys/constellation/docs/docs/architecture/security/attestation.md

 The protocol can be used by clients to verify a server certificate, by a server to verify a client certificate, or for mutual verification (mutual aTLS).

-## Overview
+## Attestation in Constellation: from nodes to the entire cluster

-The challenge for Constellation is to lift a CVM's attestation statement to the Kubernetes software layer and make it end-to-end verifiable.
-From there, Constellation needs to expand the attestation from a single CVM to the entire cluster.
+One of Constellation's core challenges is extending a CVM's attestation statement to the Kubernetes software layer and ensuring it is verifiable end-to-end.
+Beyond this, Constellation must scale the attestation from a single CVM to encompass the entire cluster.

-The [_JoinService_](../components/microservices.md#joinservice) and [_VerificationService_](../components/microservices.md#verificationservice) are where all runs together.
+The process revolves around two key components: the [_JoinService_](../components/microservices.md#joinservice) and the [_VerificationService_](../components/microservices.md#verificationservice).

-Internally, the _JoinService_ uses remote attestation to securely join CVM nodes to the cluster.
+- **JoinService**: Internally, the _JoinService_ uses remote attestation to securely add CVM nodes to the cluster.
-Externally, the _VerificationService_ provides an attestation statement for the cluster's CVMs and configuration.
+- **VerificationService**: Externally, the _VerificationService_ generates an attestation statement covering both the cluster's CVMs and its configuration.

-The following explains the details of both steps.
+The following sections provide a detailed explanation of these two steps.

 ## Node attestation